chetmurthy/pa_ppx/README.md

 All the documentation for ``pa_ppx`` is in Sphinx/RST format, and can be found [in this distribution](./doc/_build/index.html) and also [at readthedocs](https://pa-ppx.readthedocs.io/en/latest/index.html).

+# For OSX/MacOS Users

+This release should work on MacOS, but I haven't been able to figure out how to convince OPAM to install the right pre-reqs.
+If a Mac user wants to help out with this, can explain to them what the gap is, and maybe they could help fill it.
+It's not a big deal -- just some Perl packages -- but I cant' figure out how to get OPAM to install them.